liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 # Upgrading to Liferay 7 [](id=upgrading-to-liferay-7)

-Liferay can be upgraded using a straightforward process.
-To upgrade to the latest release in one step, you must be coming from Liferay 6.0.12 or higher.
+Upgrading to @product@ consists of two steps: upgrading your installation and then upgrading the database. @product@ can be upgraded using a straightforward process.
+To upgrade to the latest release directly, you must be coming from Liferay 6.0.12 or higher.

-If you're coming from Liferay 6.0.11 or below you should upgrade your portal to Liferay 6.2 before approaching an upgrade to the Liferay 7 platform.
-Please, see the
+If you're on Liferay 6.0.11 or below, you should upgrade to Liferay 6.2 before approaching an upgrade to the Liferay 7 platform.
+Please see the [Upgrading to Liferay 6.2](https://dev.liferay.com/discover/deployment/-/knowledge_base/6-2/upgrading-liferay) article for information on upgrading to Liferay 6.2 first.

-[Upgrading to Liferay 6.2](https://dev.liferay.com/discover/deployment/-/knowledge_base/6-2/upgrading-liferay) article for information on upgrading to Liferay 6.2 first.
+Before you do anything, however, it's important to prepare your system to be upgraded.

-## Preparing an upgrade to Liferay 7 [](id=upgrading-to-liferay-7)
+## Preparing an Upgrade to Liferay 7

 Before upgrading, you should have a synchronized backup of your database and file system for your document library.
 Next, you'll need to consider your